gwonsungjun/gwonsungjun.github.io/about/index.md

 # Introduce - Sungjun Gwon
 ---
-- I'm a developer working in Korea Pangyo.
+- I'm a developer working in Korea.
 - I work on Web development, both back-end and front-end.
 However, I am more interested in the backend.
 - I have a passion for development (continuous self-development) and good communication.
 - I like listening to music, watching movies, playing soccer, and pursuing a minimalial life.